zx80/flask-tester/README.md

 Install package with `pip install FlaskTester` or equivalent.

-The following test creates a local fixture with 2 users identified by a password, and retrieves a token for the first user using a `/login` route provided by the application.
+The following test creates a local fixture with 2 users identified by a password, and retrieves tokens for both users using a `/login` route provided by the application.
 It then proceeds to run authenticated requests against the `/admin` route.